Office of Border Health

 The Border Health Consortium of the Californias

 In 2013, the Border Health Consortium of the Californias was created.
-The BHCC is a binational organization to encourage healthy living along the US-Mexico border.
-All members in the BHCC meets twice a year, once in San Diego County and the other in Tijuana, Mexico.
+The BHCC is a binational network that strives to encourage healthy living along the US-Mexico border.
+All members of the BHCC meet twice a year, once in San Diego County and the other in Tijuana, Mexico.

 The BHCC helps health groups from California and Mexico work together effectively to address: